|Light side and Dark side of the mountain|

 (*I'm ignoring an entry for btang-dpyal [བཏང་དཔྱལ་] in Btsan-lha's dictionary, a word he finds in the biography of Pho-lha-nas, dated 1733, where it could be a conscious archaism.
 We really must ignore it since it threatens the smooth flow of historic change we want to chart out here.)

-The form stangs-zhal demonstrates continuity, it's our "missing link."
+The form stangs-zhal demonstrates continuity, it's our “missing link.”
 Preceding it by centuries is the form stangs-dbyal, found in the most famous historical source of all the Old Tibetan documents in Dunhuang, the Old Tibetan Annals, in its entry for the year 710 CE, as well as in the inscription on the old bell at the temple of Samyé.
 Not only that, but perhaps this is the point I most want to stress: the literature of the Bon religion continued to use this term without a break for the last thousand years at the very least.
-(I'd give some more examples of such words, but perhaps we'll leave it for now.)
+(I could give some more examples of such words, but perhaps we'll leave it for now.)

 We find ourselves in a peculiar situation here, since the word itself in a certain sense remained constant through time.
 Its pronunciation changed somewhat, probably due to dialect influences, and the pronunciation change had its effect on the spelling...
 Until it became virtually unrecognizable, both syllables re-spelled as if to thwart meaningful etymologies.